actions-marketplace-validations/NexRX_WireGuard-Session/README.md

     timeout-seconds: 180 # Seconds before assuming the session & connection has failed [Example is default]
 ```
 You may be wondering why `timeout-address` is required.
 This is to be certain that a connection (to a device) is guarented if this actions main run succeeds.
 You can choose the server itself and that is enough.
-The server is usually at `10.8.0.1` by default.

 ## Issues?
 If you have any issues, feel free to make a issue in the github section.